 - "Psychological strain on health personnel working with pediatric patients in emergency medicine and intensive care, a systematic review" (AK Bergem, S Skarstein, H Olsen-Bergem)

 - PhD Elise Solbu Roalsø "Over the counter analgesics - painkillers or mind killers in adolescence" (PI Rune Jonassen & Marianne Aalberg)

-- Phd TKD/HV "Advanced health intelligence and brain-inspired technologies (ADEPT)" (PI Rune Jonassen & Peyman Mirtaheri)
+- PhD Sandra Klonteig "Advanced health intelligence and brain-inspired technologies (ADEPT)" (PI Rune Jonassen & Peyman Mirtaheri)

 We have extensive collaborations with national and international research groups.